YBZh/OpenOOD-VLM/README.md

 ## Citation
-If you find our repository useful for your research, please consider citing these papers:
+If you find our repository useful for your research, please consider citing our paper:
 ```bibtex
 # v1.5 report
 @article{zhang2023openood,